MicrosoftDocs/win32/desktop-src/dedup/msft-dedupvolumestatus.md

 Access type: Read-only
 </dt> </dl>

 The number of optimized files on the volume.
-Note that this number will remain steady (instead of decrease) as users delete files from, or add files to, the volume—until you run a garbage collection job.
+Note that this number will remain steady (instead of decrease) as users delete files from, or add files to, the volume until you run a garbage collection job.
 This count is most accurate after a garbage collection job runs.

 </dd> <dt>